 Measuring the impact of PPG spending

-The school will measure the impact on each pupil half termly at the regular pupil progress meetings.
-Evaluation will focus on academic gains and how pupils’ self confidence has developed as a consequence of the intervention.
-A summary report on the impact of pupil premium spending will be produced at the end of the summer term and presented to school governors.
+The school will measure the impact on each pupil at regular pupil progress meetings.
+Evaluation will focus on academic gains and how pupils’ self confidence has developed as a consequence of the interventions they have received.
+A summary report on the impact of pupil premium spending will be provided to governors in the middle and at the end of the financial year.
+In addition to this, a school governor has been identified to monitor the use of the pupil premium spend and the related impact.

 The term 'Pupil Premium' refers to an allocation of money to schools that is linked to the number of children who are eligible to receive free school meals.
 As such, it is an indicator of disadvantage.
 The following is an attempt to explain our thinking about how we choose to spend this money, in order to tackle the negative educational effects of disadvantage.